Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-(1) This rule implements the Intermediate Care Facility for Persons with Intellectual Disabilities (ICF/ID) Transition Program.
-Program participation is voluntary and allows an individual to transition from an ICF/ID to the Community Supports Waiver for Individuals with Intellectual Disabilities and Other Related Conditions.
+(1) This rule implements the Intermediate Care Facility for Persons with Intellectual Disabilities (ICF) Transition Program, and the education process required for individuals currently residing in ICFs and those considering ICF admission.
+ICF Transition Program participation is voluntary and allows an individual to transition from a privately-owned ICF to the Community Supports Waiver for Individuals with Intellectual Disabilities and Other Related Conditions.

 (2) This rule is authorized by Section 26-18-3.
 Waiver services are optional and provided in accordance with 42 CFR 440.225.

-(4) "Length of stay" means the length of time an individual has continuously resided in ICFs in the state of Utah.
-The Department considers a continuous stay to include a stay in which an individual has a temporary break in stay of no more than 31 days due to inpatient hospitalization, admission to a nursing facility, or a temporary leave of absence.
+(6) "Length of stay" means the length of time an individual has continuously resided in ICFs in the state of Utah.
+The Departments consider a continuous stay to include a stay in which an individual has a temporary break in stay of no more than 31 days due to inpatient hospitalization, admission to a nursing facility, or a temporary leave of absence.

 Waiver services are potentially available to an individual who:

-(1) receives ICF/ID benefits under the Medicaid State Plan;
+(1) receives ICF benefits under the Medicaid State Plan;

 (2) has been diagnosed with an intellectual disability or a related condition;